JetBrains-Research/litmuskt/README.md

   these lambdas take shared state instance as a receiver.
 * `outcome { ... }` lambda sets up the outcome of a test obtained after all threads have run — these lambdas also take shared state instance as a receiver.
-* the `spec { ... }` lambda classifies the outcomes into acceptable, interesting, and forbidden categories.
+* `spec { ... }` lambda classifies the outcomes into acceptable, interesting, and forbidden categories.
+* `reset { ... }` lambda is used to reset the shared state to its original value, so that the test can be run again using the same state instance.

 Here are a few additional convenient features.